Kotlin Native

 Sharing code between platforms

-Multiplatform projects allow sharing common Kotlin code between multiple platforms, including Android, iOS, JVM, JavaScript, and native.
-Multiplatform libraries provide required APIs for common Kotlin code and help develop shared parts of a project in Kotlin in one place and share it with some or all target platforms.
+Kotlin Multiplatform helps share common code across multiple platforms, including Android, iOS, JVM, web, and native.
+Multiplatform libraries provide the necessary APIs for common Kotlin code and allow writing shared parts of projects in Kotlin all in one place.

 How to get started